philsturgeon/phil.tech/src/content/tech-climate.md

 > The carbon footprint of our gadgets, the internet and the systems supporting them account for about 3.7% of global greenhouse emissions, according to some estimates.
 It is similar to the amount produced by the airline industry globally, explains Mike Hazas, a researcher at Lancaster University.
 And these emissions are predicted to double by 2025.
 > _-- **Source:** ["Why your internet habits are not as clean as you think", BBC Future](https://www.bbc.com/future/article/20200305-why-your-internet-habits-are-not-as-clean-as-you-think)_

 Flying and Internet have a similar carbon footprint, and they're both growing at unmaintainable rates.
-If 3.7%% of emissions come from the Internet, and we need to half emissions to maintain a habitable planet not _double them_, how can we make better decisions at work to help?
+If 3.7%% of emissions come from the Internet, and we need to half emissions to maintain a habitable planet not _double them_.
+So how can we make better technical decisions to help?

 ### Carbon-Neutral Hosting